ZzhengP/panda_doc/source/option2.md

 source devel/setup.sh
 ```

+## Useful Package for MPC_ros project
+qpOASES is required for solving quadratic optimization problem.
+A [ros-wrapper](https://github.com/kuka-isir/qpOASES) version is preferred here to use directly is ROS.

 ## Setting up the real-time Kernel
 In order to control your robot using ``` libfranka ```, the controller program on the workstation PC must run with real-time priority under a ```PREEMPT_RT ``` kernel .
 This section describes the procedure of patching a kernel to support ```PREEMPT_RT ``` and creating an installation package.
 ***